Popusa/p2p-transactional-system/README.md

 Advantages:

 •	Scalable solution: There is no limit on the number of nodes that can be connected together.
 Also, Collaborators can be arranged together without any overhead to assign them designated numbers.

-•	Data Flows in one direction: Very small risk of payload collisions
+•	Data Flows in one direction: Very small risk of payload collisions.

 •	Isolation of devices: Adding or removing nodes is trivial as only two connections need to be configured.

 Disadvantages:

 •	Single point of failure: if the initiator or one collaborator fails, the whole network fails as the flow of data cannot continue.

 •	Very difficult to troubleshoot: When the network fails, each node must be checked in order to find the error.

 •	All nodes must be connected: data cannot flow unless all nodes are connected with each other.
 If a node attempts to receive or send data from a node that is offline or yet to connect, the whole network will fail.

 •	Limited communication across nodes: There is no central node or controller that can manage the messaging between the nodes.